The Cockpit for Thinking OS™

 The Cockpit Analogy

-Think of Thinking OS™ as air traffic control for cognition:
+Think of Thinking OS™ as air traffic control for high-risk actions:

-• No-fly zones: Prohibited reasoning domains, regardless of role or urgency.
+• No-fly zones – prohibited actions or combinations, regardless of role or urgency.

-• Jurisdiction boundaries: Role-based limits on what logic can be initiated.
+• Jurisdiction boundaries – role- and domain-based limits on what can be initiated.

-• Clearance windows: Time-bound authority that expires when conditions change.
+• Clearance windows – time-bound authority that expires as conditions change.

-The cockpit isn’t where you “fly the plane.”
+The cockpit isn’t where you do the work.

 It’s where you